The Garden People

 Upstairs Under Construction

-In the Spring of 2008, a local Alcohol and Drugs Homeless project relocated outside of the borough, with nowhere else to go an increasing amount of people started gathering in the gardens. around St Peter's Church.
-There were soon over 40 regulars, we named them The Garden people.
-Peter Holmes, our founder and Joel Community Services chairman, eventually opened up St Peter's doors every wednesday to provide meals and support to The Garden People.
-We worked with local invidividuals, businesses and charities to deliver this service.
+In 2008, a local Alcohol and Drugs Homeless project relocated outside of the Kingston Borough.
+With nowhere else to go an increasing amount of people started gathering in the gardens around St Peter's Church.
+There were soon over 40 regulars - we named them The Garden People.
+Revd.
+Peter Holmes, our Founder and Joel Community Services Chairman, eventually opened up St Peter's doors every Wednesday to provide meals and support to The Garden People.
+In 2009 St Peter's Church Hall began to be used as part of a network of temporary winter night shelters in local churches.
+Every week, local volunteers, businesses and charities would help us to deliver these services.

-After working with The Garden People, Peter Holmes came up with the idea of a permanent monastic-style community for single homeless people at St Peter's Church.
-From 2009 the church hall was used as a Winter Night Shelter.
-The Joel Community Trust, now known as Joel Community Services, was set up in 2010 to raise money for a permanent night shelter for people experiencing homelessness, a purpose built accommodation for Kingston Churches Action on Homelessness and suppported move on accommodation all on the site of St Peter's Church, Norbiton.
+After working with the Garden People for several years, Peter Holmes came up with the vision of a permanent, monastic-style community for single homeless people at St Peter's Church.
+The Joel Community Trust, now known as Joel Community Services, was set up in 2010 to raise money for a permanent, purpose-built night shelter on the site of St Peter's for people experiencing homelessness, new offices for Kingston Churches Action on Homelessness as well as 'move-on' accomodation for guests requiring lighter support.

 The Christian Church has had a long history of offering hospitality and providing occupation for homeless people and this is exactly what we would like to do!
 We intend to provide our guests with a safe, warm place of healing and restoration.